Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

 <!-- START: div -->
 <div class="QandA_question">

-Q: What’s the proper way to pronounce `char`?
+Q: What's the proper way to pronounce `char`?

 </div>
 <!-- END: div -->
 <!-- START: div -->
 <div class="QandA_answer">

-A: There’s no universally accepted pronunciation.
+A: There's no universally accepted pronunciation.
 Some people pronounce `char` in the same way as the first syllable of “character.”
 Others say “char.” as in

 ```C
 char broiled;